Expert care is vital to diagnosing and treating bile duct cancers. These cancers are often found after they've spread, making treatment challenging.

 - A trial, with other leading cancer centers, to study a three-medication chemotherapy regimen to treat bile duct cancer before surgery.

-Gallbladder cancer, like bile duct cancer, is a cancer of the biliary system.
-It is also rare, with about 12,000 new cases in the U.S. each year.
+Gallbladder cancer is a cancer of the biliary system.
+It is also rare, with about 12,000 new cases in the U.S. each year, according to the American Cancer Society.

 Gallbladder cancer has many of the same symptoms as bile duct cancer.
 They often appear only after the cancer has spread.